Slideshow Diet for Stress Management

 Crunchy raw vegetables can help fight stress in a purely mechanical way.
 Munching celery or carrot sticks helps release a clenched jaw, and that can ward off tension.

 There are many herbal supplements that claim to fight stress.
 One of the best studied is St. John's wort, which has shown benefits for people with mild-to-moderate depression.
 Although more research is needed, the herb also appears to reduce symptoms of anxiety and PMS.
 There is less data on valerian root, another herb said to have a calming effect.
+Tell your health care provider about any supplements you take, so they can check on any possible interactions.

 De-Stress with Exercise